 MOFAD is well on its way, and we've got an all-star team working tirelessly to develop programs, raise funds, and secure a future home for the museum.
-The brick-and-mortar museum may be years off, but we're not letting that hold us back: MOFAD will be rolling out its first educational programs soon.
-Keep your eye on our website for updates.
+While we make rapid progress toward opening the brick-and-mortar museum, we're rolling out our educational programs, pop-up exhibits, and more.
+Join our mailing list to stay in touch!

 The Museum of Food and Drink will feature a series of rotating exhibitions that provide an in-depth look at topics related to food history (how did the search for spices drive the age of exploration?), culture (what is the socioeconomic role of street food in cities?), science (where does soil come from, and why does it matter?), production (how is breakfast cereal made?), and commerce (what is the impact of coffee on world trade?).
 Through tastings, live demonstrations, and hands-on activities, these innovative exhibitions will bring to life the vital role of food in human culture.

 In addition to world-class exhibitions, MOFAD will become a leader in food education, both within and without the museum's four walls.
 Traveling exhibits, in-school educational programming, and youth development opportunities will bring the museum into the community and ensure MOFAD stays true to its mission of providing accessible and relevant food education for all.
 The museum's varied in-house programs will reach a similarly broad audience.
 From lively debates on food politics to participatory cooking events and workshops on cutting-edge kitchen technology, a day at MOFAD will be a multifaceted educational experience that engages the senses, inspires curiosity, and encourages a deeper understanding of the many connections between food and the world around us.